SwiftCoderJoe/qdsrcset/readme.md

 }
 ```

+Then, tell NPM to run the program:

+`npx qdsrcset`

 This will format a site located in `inDir` and place the formatted site in `outDir`.
 Don't make these the same folder.

 That's it!
 It's certainly quick, hopefully not *too* dirty (and getting less dirty) srcset for each of your website's images!